 The cries that came from her throat brought the desired result as birds swooped down.
 She had learned the language of the birds years before when, as a policewoman from Thanagar, she had accompanied her husband Katar to Earth and used their fantastic electronic brain called the Absorbascon to learn all Earthly information.

 Now the lovely woman asked the birds if they had noticed such odd behavior elsewhere.
 “Cheep!
-The humans sleep across the whole state, or so say our flock brothren!” said a robin.
+The humans sleep across the whole land, or so say our flock brethren!” said a robin.

 She frowned and rushed to shake a dozing Zatanna.
 The pretty girl in fishnets snored loudly, and like the people in Midway City, she was beyond Shayera’s reach.

 “By Polaris!
 If Zee and the others are in this trance, then what about the New Titans, Outsiders, or Forgotten Heroes?” she wondered.